aliaryani-security/glenth2/README.md

 # GLENTH2

-🎈 This project was originally https://github.com/theHannibalist/glenth , but due to unclear and unimprovable coding that I made there , I decided to rewrite it entirely.
+🎈 You ever wondered how long does it take to watch the videos you have in a folder ?<br>Then `gletnh` is for you !<br><br>glenth was originally https://github.com/aliaryani-security/glenth , but it was full of bugs and bad coding ,<br>so I decided to rewrite it entirely.

 <br><br>
 💎 `glenth2` comes with lots of improvements and new features :<br>